All Episodes

 That's kind of their attitude.

-And Paul, all I can say about your point about the gold prices and gas let's take up the gas prices.
+And Paul, all I can say about your point about the gold prices and gas, let's take up the gas prices.

-When you haven't built a gas refiner, gasoline refinery in the United States since the 1970s, when you won't allow any drilling to go on here when demand is going up, I'm sorry, economics 101.
+When you haven't built a gas refiner, gasoline refinery in the United States since the 1970s, when you won't allow any drilling to go on here, when demand is going up, I'm sorry, Economics 101, if demand is going up and supply is not increasing to meet that demand, the price will go up too.

-Now, those of you who want me to go slower on that, we'll have a separate tutorial later on on that uh issue.
+Now, those of you who want me to go slower on that, we'll have a separate tutorial later on on that issue.

 Let me take my break so we've got plenty of time.

-High gas prices, I don't like them either, and um, you know, it isn't it it doesn't help me when people point out to me another rational fact, which is that uh adjusted for inflation, these prices aren't as high as they were during Jimmy Cart, but so what?
+And, you know, it doesn't help me when people point out to me another rational fact, which is that adjusted for inflation, these prices aren't as high as they were during Jimmy Cart.

 They're still very high.